figaw/praqma.com/_training/jenkins-plugins.md

 * The object model of Jenkins CI and how to extend it
 * A thorough understanding of the most common and useful extension point in Jenkins
 * Developing, testing and debugging Jenkins CI plugins
-* The Jenkins CI community jargon, and what is expected from you when you start contributing
+* The Jenkins CI community jargon and what is expected from you when you start contributing
 * Where to find more help and guidance